mahmoud/sedimental/entries/running_from_software.md

 shared vocabulary is a huge boost to cross-pollination of ideas between disciplines.

-Look at Python use among biologists, neuroscientists, and other more academics and analysts.
+Look at Python use among biologists, neuroscientists, and other academics and analysts.
 Their amazing results speak volumes.
-Yet by strict accounts their programming level wilts next to experienced Python systems engineers working at YouTube, PayPal, Dropbox, Continuum Analytics, etc.
+Yet by strict accounts their engineering skill wilts next to experienced Python systems engineers working at YouTube, PayPal, Dropbox, Continuum Analytics, etc.